 Fourteen years later I was physically and emotionally spent.
 The artist in me screaming for her release.
 It was like my life had been ambushed.
 The free spirited Aussie I once was now just a vague and distant memory.
 I wasn't sure if I had grown up or simply veered off into Timbuktu.
 Sure, they were invaluable years.
 They taught me a lot about myself, people, and life in general.
 Coming out the other end I not only had a bunch of new skills but had truly acclimated to the American lifestyle.
 Just maybe a bit too much.

 In 2010, a trip back home to Australia for my mother's 70th reignited the artist in me.
 It inspired my return to photography.
 With camera card overflowing, I arrived back on America soil with renewed perspective and determination.
 Over the next several months I taught myself how to layer and embed textures using 'antique' applications in Photoshop.
-My goal to sell a nostalgic collection of photographs on Etsy and become the artist I was meant to be.

 (Otira Homestead, Phillip Island)